Edward B. Greene: Cutright's objections

 Cliffs Corp. director Harold G. Cutright strongly objected to the proposal at a Cliffs Corp. board meeting held on December 18, 1946.
 Cutright was a vice president of Pittston Company, a coal mining firm located in West Virginia.
 Pittston was controlled by Alleghany Corporation, an investment firm which had been taken over by financier Robert R. Young in 1942.
 Cutright all but accused Mather and Green of mismanaging Cleveland-Cliffs.
 He pointed to a Cliffs Corp. valuation of the Cleveland-Cliffs stock of just $2 million, when it had previously been assessed at $40 million.
 (Note: In 1947, Cleveland-Cliffs had 487,238 shares of preferred and 408,296 shares of common stock.
 On December 18, 1947, preferred shares traded at $81-5/8 and common shares at $14-7/8 on the Cleveland Stock Exchange.
 The total market value of preferred shares was $39.7 million, and total market value of common shares was $6.0 million.
 Cliffs Corp. owned almost all Cleveland-Cliffs common stock.)

 Cutright also accused Cliffs directors William G. Mather, Edward B. Greene, George B. Young, Alexander C. Brown, Philip R. Mather (William G. Mather's nephew), and George M. Gillies Jr. of having a conflict of interest, as they were all also directors of Cleveland-Cliffs.
 All the preferred stock issued by Cleveland-Cliffs was owned by directors and officers of Cleveland-Cliffs, while Cliffs Corp. common stock was held by individuals not associated with Cleveland-Cliffs.
-(Note: According to The New York Times, Cliffs Corp. preferred stock was held by William G. Mather, Edward B. Green, S. Livingston Mather, Henry A. Raymond (retired managed of the Cleveland-Cliffs iron ore sales department), and George G. Wade (son of Jeptha Homer Wade II).)
+(Note: According to The New York Times, Cliffs Corp. preferred stock was held by William G. Mather, Edward B. Green, Samuel Livingston Mather III, Henry A. Raymond (retired managed of the Cleveland-Cliffs iron ore sales department), and George G. Wade (son of Jeptha Homer Wade II).)
 Cutright said the end purpose of the distribution of assets was to pay all dividends owed to these preferred shareholders and then redeem their stock.

 Greene countered by saying Cutright's description of the facts were entirely inaccurate, but did admit that officers and directors of both companies had been working out how to pay dividends on Cleveland-Cliffs preferred stock for some time.
 (Note: As early as 1937, Greene told the press that it had been "constantly under consideration" for the past few years.)

 Media outlets said Cutright's accusations were the opening salvo in a struggle between Robert B. Young on one side, and William G. Mather and Edward B. Greene on the other.
 (Note: News reports in December 1946 had claimed Cyrus Eaton had sided with Young as well, but this seems inaccurate as Eaton mediated between the two sides later.)